animafps/blog/src/posts/hitscan-dodging-101.md

 - guides
 setup: |
     import Youtube from "../components/Youtube.astro"
+description: AD strafe spamming is old and there is better
 ---

 Dodging is a very important skill that can be applied to most modern games and